FortunateOmonuwa/HNGXStage5/README.md

 This API serves as a platform for video-related tasks, including uploading, transcribing, and streaming.

-##
+## Live URL

-The live link is at http://fortunate3d-001-site1.atempurl.com/
+The Live URL for all API endpoints is `http://fortunate3d-001-site1.atempurl.com/`.
 ##

 ## Endpoints